Death toll in Mexico pipeline fire reaches 89

 - 2-for-1: Total lunar eclipse comes with supermoon bonus VIEW

 Hidalgo was the state with the highest number of such taps, with 2,121.
+The fire occurred in the small farming town of Tlahuelilpan, where 38 such taps were found in 2017 and 23 in 2018.

+The fire occurred on a 14-inch underground steel pipeline that had been drilled, tapped and patched before.

+President Andres Manuel Lopez Obrador said Mexico’s fuel ducts are antiquated and decaying.